movementlabsxyz/MIP/MIP/mip-58/README.md

    - **Only Completable**: Currently we reserve a refunder role to revert transactions.
 This approach is different where we guarantee delivery of funds through the same party that would guarantee funds being refunded, because bridges can ONLY be completed.

 2. **Consolidation of Logic**:
    - Merge lock and completion functionality on the counterparty contract.
 Once lock is called, funds are already in the control of the user.
-Once the timelock is over and complete on initiator has not been callde, both the initiator and counterparty funds are available to the user.
+On the HTLC implementation, once the timelock is over and complete on initiator has not been called, both the initiator and counterparty funds are available to the user, opening up for an exploit.
    - Remove refund functionality entirely to eliminate associated exploits.

 3. **Parameter Validation**: